 Skip to main content

-Testing your webapp or applications often involves using the sensitive data like passwords, API keys, and other credentials.
-Storing these secrets data directly in your code can be risky and exposing it can lead to potential security breaches.
+Testing your webapp or applications often involves using sensitive data like passwords, API keys, and other credentials.
+Storing these secrets directly in your code can be risky and exposing them can lead to potential security breaches.

 info

-These Secrets are stored as key:value pair where these values are not visible or accessible to anyone but can only be updated with a new value.
+Secrets are stored as key:value pairs where values are encrypted and not visible to anyone.
+They can only be updated with a new value.

 Create a New Secret